marcopompili/grunt-glsl/README.md

 I had to prepare a [custom fork](https://www.npmjs.com/package/marcs-glsl-optimizer) from the original [glslOptimizer](https://github.com/aras-p/glsl-optimizer) by Aras Pranckevičius.
-Maybe the fork stil needs some fixing, but should mostly work fine.
+Maybe my fork stil needs some fixing, but should mostly work fine.

-A glsl source file with the necessary GLSL optimization tags:
+A glsl source file with the mandatory optimization tags:

 ```glsl
 //#gljs varname: 'glsl120_basic_in', type: 'fragment'